stupidmankind/BYpassDoc/docs/source/commands/wordexporttopdf.rst

 ----------

 **Instance Name**
-	Enter the instance name
+	Indicate the location of the file

 **PDF Path**
-	Enter the path to the file
+	Indicate the location of the file

 Returned Value